 - Prep Time: 24 hours

 - 2 cups sliced ripe strawberries

-- 1 tbsp 72% cacao dark chocolate chips + 1 tsp
+- 1 tablespoon 72% cacao dark chocolate chips + 1 teaspoon

 - Freeze your single-serve ice cream maker barrel overnight or for several hours.